-Do you need to get a building permit for your cabin?
+Do I need to get a building permit for my cabin?

 Some states and locales will require you to get a building permit for your cabin.
 Riverwood Cabins are Certified Modular Homes and are built to international building codes that surpass the local requirements.
 A quick phone call to your local zoning office will tell you if you need a building permit, and if so, what information you’ll need to provide to get your permit.

 Call 1-855-5CABIN5 if you have any questions about the permit process.
 Prefab cabin experts are standing by to help out.